 Being health-conscious entails taking initiative and responsibility for your wellbeing.
 It is being considerate and compassionate to others around you because as you take preventive measures, you are not only saving yourself but also doing so for your loved ones and others around you.

-Today, the world may not be very happy health wise, but scientists are working round the clock to develop vaccines and therapies against this viral infection.
-People are putting their lives in the line by volunteering to test the vaccines developed to stop the spread.
+Today, the world may not be very happy health wise, but scientists are working round the clock to develop vaccines and therapies against this viral infection and other common infections like Hepatitis, HPV, Typhoid, Tuberculosis, etc. We have successfully produced the COVID-19 vaccine and you are encouraged to take the required dosage.
+Don not forget to make your health a priority.
 There is hope for humanity, and so, Happy World Health Day!

 May we emerge stronger!

 Medical Disclaimer: KompleteCare.com aims to improve the quality of life for everyone with fact-based content about the nature of diseases, preventive care, behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.